11 Brigade (United Kingdom): Post-war

 As a result of the above defence white paper and experimentations, the BAOR was completely reorganised with the 11th Infantry Brigade becoming an armoured formation in the end of 1970.
 The new formation, 11th Armoured Brigade, was reformed, thus ending the infantry lineage.

-Twenty-first century
+21st century

 Afghanistan

 On 15 October 2007, Helmand Task Force 11 formed its planning cell at Aldershot Garrison, expanding into 11th Light Brigade in November 2007 for deployment to Afghanistan (Operation Herrick).
 The brigade was stood up alongside 52nd Infantry Brigade thus providing the Army with two infantry brigades available for deployment to either Afghanistan (Operation Herrick) or Iraq (Operation Telic).

 On 10 October 2009, the brigade deployed to Helmand Province, replacing 19th Light Brigade and would remain until April 2010.
 The brigade's order of battle on deployment to Afghanistan was as follows alongside the formation they had been part of: